drinkbeer/CodingQuestion/sort.md

 ### Bubble Sort

-+ Idea
-    - Each loop get the highest element to the right side.
+Each loop get the highest element to the right side.

-+ Implementation

 + Analysis
     - Time `O(N^2)`

-+ Application

 ### Insertion Sort
-+ Idea
-    - Each loop, let curr left move to the final position.
+Each loop, let curr left move to the final position.

-+ Implementation

 + Analysis
     - Time: `O(N^2)` in average case; `O(N^2)` in worst case(input reverse sorted)